 Q.Why are Shipwire real-time rates not showing up in the Shopify checkout?

 A.Please check the above question and answer first, as that is the most frequent issue.
-If you’ve checked that and are still having an issue, here are things to check: 1) make sure that the items you have placed in the Shopify cart to test real-time rates with have “Shipwire App” picked as the fulfillment service provider under “Products” in the Shopify control panel, that the SKU matches what you’ve loaded into Shipwire, and that you’ve entered the weight and dimensions for the product in the Shipwire control panel.
+If you’ve checked that and are still having an issue, here are things to check: 1) make sure that the items you have placed in the Shopify cart to test real-time rates with have “Shipwire App” picked as the “Stocked at” location under “Products” in the Shopify control panel, that the SKU matches what you’ve loaded into Shipwire, and that you’ve entered the weight and dimensions for the product in the Shipwire control panel.
 If any of this is missing, we will be lacking the necessary information to calculate a rate.
 2) Make sure that you do not have “hold” chosen instead of “process” for any shipping methods in “Shipping Preferences” in the Shipwire control panel – if you have “hold” picked, we will not be able to provide a real-time rate at checkout for that method, since you’ve chosen to apply shipping method manually.

 Q.How can I run a wholesale (B2B) store through Shopify?